MTV (Latin America): History

 Given the channel's social and economic growth, in August 1996 "MTV Latin America" was divided into two regional signals, "North", covering Mexico, Central America, Colombia and Venezuela, and "South", covering Argentina and the rest of the region.
 This division was created in order to cater programming more closely to distinct audiences.
 As a result, in 1996 MTV became the number one music channel in Latin America.
 The channel also became one of the first US television brands to develop a website for Latin America audiences with the launch MTVLA.com in partnership with the Miami-based company Internet Marketing Consultants.

 However, during 1999 the channel began experiencing problems.
 The musical aspect of "MTV Latin America" was disorganized and the channel was having trouble catering to distinct regional tastes.
 Executives decided to segment audiences by dividing the channel into two signals: "MTV Mexico" and "MTV Argentina", with studios and regional offices located in capital cities of each country.

 During this time, the channel began to show American MTV programs subtitled in Spanish.
 As well, in the year 2000, MTV created a new signal directed towards Chile, known as "MTV Southwest", which repeated programming from MTV Mexico but adjusted to Chilean time.
 While at first MTV thought about repeating MTV Argentina's programming for the Chilean signal because of the proximity of the countries, it was decided that considering cultural traits and the difference in accents between Chilean and Argentine Spanish, it would be more suitable to adapt Mexican programming for the Chilean signal.
 However, late 2002, MTV Southwest was cancelled due to the low number of viewers changing to "MTV Central" following in Chile.
 In 2004, it closed "MTV Central" due to the launch of VH1 Latin America.
 In 2005, it returned "MTV Central" directed towards Colombia.

 Since 2009, MTV has started to lose hours of music videos in the programming being replaced by more reality shows, this change is still in "MTV North".
 In February 2018, "MTV South" it bases most of its programming on music videos, up to 18 hours daily, leaving reality shows that are broadcast on the other feed only airing on primetime.
-In 2021, it closed "MTV Central" due to the arrival of Paramount+.
+In 2021, it closed "MTV Central" and merged with MTV North.
 Since then, two signals have been operating in Latin America: "MTV North", covering Mexico, Colombia, Peru, Ecuador, Bolivia and Central American and Caribbean countries, and "MTV South", covering Argentina, Chile, Venezuela, Paraguay and Uruguay.
 On June 26, 2023, both feeds were merged into a single pan-regional feed centered in Mexico City, in addition, music on "MTV South" was reduced from 17 to 7 hours.
-The channel switched its programming to MTV Global on February 20, 2024.
+The channel switched to EMEAA playout on February 20, 2024.

+On October 7, 2025, Paramount announced that MTV would end in Brazil on December 31, 2025.
+In Hispanic America, the channel will continue to operate.